 How do they find their way?
 Lee Fuiman, a marine science professor, has hypothesized that a natural compass based on Earth’s magnetic field guides seals, helping them return to breathing holes in the ice.
 Terrestrial animals like homing pigeons use this trick, but no other marine mammals are known to.

 Fuiman struck on the idea after noticing the accuracy with which Weddell seals return to their breathing holes from a distance of a kilometer or more.
 Now he and a research team are using innovative sensors attached to the seals to test the hypothesis.
-The researchers will return to Antarctica later this year to complete a three-year project tracking seals with support from a National Science Foundation grant.
-The data they collect will allow the researchers to recreate the seals’ path through the water in three different locations in McMurdo Sound, each with a different magnetic field.
+The researchers last return to Antarctica in 2016 completes a three-year project tracking seals with support from a National Science Foundation grant.
+The data, being analyzed now, will allow the researchers to recreate the seals’ path through the water in three different locations in McMurdo Sound, each with a different magnetic field.
 By comparing how the seals navigate each site, the scientists hope to understand the relationship between the seals’ dive paths and their ability to sense Earth’s magnetic field.